LTRR: Learning To Rank Retrievers for LLMs: Conclusion

 \section{Conclusion}

 We introduce LTRR, a query routing framework that learns to rank retrievers based on their downstream utility to large language models.
 Our empirical results show that RAG systems equipped with trained routers---particularly those using the AC utility metric and pairwise learning-to-rank algorithms such as \xgboost---can outperform standard single-retriever RAG systems and generalize to unseen query types.
 These findings highlight the importance of utility-aware retriever selection and demonstrate that learning-based query routing offers a promising path toward more robust and adaptable RAG systems.
-In the SIGIR 2025 LiveRAG challenge, our team \textit{Starlight} submitted a RAG system equipped with the pairwise \xgboost-based router.
-The system achieved a Correctness score of 0.818 and a Faithfulness score of 0.433.

-\begin{acks} This work was supported by NSF grant 2402874.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect those of the sponsors. \end{acks}